Rounders (film): Critical response

 Peter Travers, in his review for Rolling Stone said of John Malkovich's performance: "Of course, no one could guess the extent to which Malkovich is now capable of chewing scenery.
 He surpasses even his eyeballrolling as Cyrus the Virus in Con Air.
 Munching Oreo cookies, splashing the pot with chips (a poker no-no) and speaking with a Russian accent that defies deciphering ("Ho-kay, Meester sum of a beech"), Malkovich soars so far over the top, he's passing Pluto."
 In his review for the San Francisco Chronicle, Mick LaSalle said of Damon's performance: "Mike should supply the drive the film otherwise lacks, and Damon doesn't.
 We might believe he can play cards, but we don't believe he needs to do it, in the way, say, that the 12-year-old Mozart needed to write symphonies.
 He's not consumed with genius.
 He's a nice guy with a skill."
 In his review for The Globe and Mail, Liam Lacey wrote: "The main problem with Rounders is that the movie never quite knows what it is about: What is the moral ante?"

 Despite an unremarkable theatrical release, Rounders has a following, particularly among poker enthusiasts.

 Some pro poker players credit the film for getting them into the game.
 The film drew in successful players such as Brian Rast, Hevad Khan, Gavin Griffin, and Dutch Boyd.
 Vanessa Rousso has said of the film's influence: "There have been lots of movies that have included poker, but only Rounders really captures the energy and tension in the game.
 And that's why it stands as the best poker movie ever made."

-On an episode of The Howard Stern Show, it was speculated by some members of the show that the writing of Rounders drew inspiration from the life of Canadian comedian, former SNL “Weekend Update” anchor, and notorious gambler Norm Macdonald.
-Macdonald acknowledged having known one of the film’s principal writers, Brian Koppelman, whom he was loosely associated with during a part of his youth spent in underground poker clubs (similar to those shown in Rounders).
-Comedian Artie Lange of The Howard Stern Show (a close friend of Norm Macdonald, who also knew Brian Koppelman) said during the episode that “[Koppelman] likes Norm.”
-Norm denied the film being based on his life, however.